Rock Bottom (SpongeBob SquarePants)

 The episode was written by Paul Tibbitt, Ennio Torresan, and David Fain, and the animation was directed by Tom Yasumi.
+The premise of the episode was inspired by a childhood incident from series writer and voice of Plankton, Mr. Lawrence, wherein he got on to the wrong bus on his way back from school.
+The idea was simple enough for the storyboarders to create most of the gags and humor.

-Upon release, "Rock Bottom" was viewed by two million households and received positive reviews from critics.
+Upon release, "Rock Bottom" was viewed by over two million households.
+It has received positive reviews from critics, and is widely regarded as one of the best SpongeBob episodes.
+The episode inspired the SpongeBob SquarePants Rock Bottom Plunge ride which opened in 2008 at Mall of America's Nickelodeon Universe.
+It also inspired levels in several SpongeBob video games.

-Plot summary
+Plot

-SpongeBob and Patrick board a bus to go home from Glove World, a glove-themed amusement park.
-They accidentally board the wrong bus, which then takes them down a 90-degree cliff.
-The cliff leads to an abyssopelagic zone called Rock Bottom, which is inhabited by many strange deep-sea animals.
-Patrick becomes frightened of Rock Bottom, so SpongeBob leaves him at the bus stop while he goes to get a bus schedule.
-As soon as SpongeBob leaves, the next bus to Bikini Bottom arrives, with Patrick leaving SpongeBob behind.
-Unable to climb the 90-degree cliff, SpongeBob decides to wait for the next bus.
+Boarding a bus home from Glove World, a glove-themed amusement park, SpongeBob and Patrick accidentally board the wrong bus, which takes them down a 90-degree cliff to Rock Bottom, a town inhabited by many strange deep-sea animals.
+Patrick is frightened, so SpongeBob leaves him at the bus stop while he goes to get a bus schedule.
+As soon as SpongeBob leaves, the next bus to Bikini Bottom arrives, and Patrick leaves SpongeBob behind.
+Unable to climb the 90-degree cliff, SpongeBob waits for the next bus.

-After a number of mishaps prevent him from boarding a bus, SpongeBob heads to a bus station and waits in a very long line.
-By the time he reaches the front, he finds out that the next bus leaves in 5 seconds; he misses it and learns that it was the last one until morning.
-As the lights go out for the night, SpongeBob hears a resident of Rock Bottom and dashes back to the cliff in terror.
-The resident is revealed to be a friendly-looking anglerfish creature, who has retrieved SpongeBob's Glove balloon.
-The creature blows up the balloon and ties it to SpongeBob's wrist, which allows him to rise up the cliff.
+After a number of mishaps prevent him boarding a bus, SpongeBob heads to a bus station and waits in a very long line.
+Reaching the front, he finds that the next bus leaves in 5 seconds; he misses it and learns it was the last one until morning.
+As the lights go out for the night, SpongeBob hears a noise and dashes back to the cliff in terror.
+The source of the noise is revealed to be a friendly anglerfish, who has retrieved SpongeBob's glove balloon.
+The anglerfish inflates the balloon and ties it to SpongeBob's wrist, allowing him to float up the cliff.
 Believing that SpongeBob is still stuck in Rock Bottom, Patrick boards a bus and heads down the cliff to fetch him.
-SpongeBob spots him on the way out, but decides to leave Patrick on his own as to not get stuck again.
+SpongeBob spots him on the way up, but leaves Patrick on his own as to not get stuck again.